julianoks/Tush/synopsis.md

 Like Push, Tush is not intended to be written by human programmers, but rather to be used as a representation for evolving programs.
 A further deviation from traditional Push implementions, Tush programs may experience an "epigenetic" or "experiential" learning phase, where numeric values are refined by gradient descent.
-This document aims to introduce the Tush representation and TushGP system, discuss the Push family of languages, computational graphs, Tush and "experiential" learning, and finally some exciting capabilities and directions for the Tush system.
+This document aims to introduce the Tush representation and TushGP system, discuss the Push family of languages, computational graphs, Tush and "experiential" learning, and finally identify experiments and directions for the Tush system.

 # Push Languages
 Push is a family of languages intended for evolutionary search.